Morning, Thursday, 20th September 2018

 THIS EVENT IS CPD CERTIFIED

-This conference will bring together key policymakers and stakeholders to assess the challenges for implementing the Welsh Government’s recently-published Employability plan - which outlines its approach to tackling joblessness and skills development - as well as to consider what further action may needed to be taken going forward.
+It will bring together key policymakers and stakeholders to assess the challenges for implementing the Welsh Government’s Employability plan - which outlines its approach to skills development and tackling joblessness - as well as to consider what further action may needed to be taken going forward.

 Attendees will also consider how Wales’ apprenticeships system might better meet the skill needs of key sectors, and examine opportunities for addressing local challenges through the creation of regional plans.